mage-os-lab/module-maxmind-geoip-redirect/README.md

 ### 3. Country Redirect Settings (per store view)

-Change scope to the desired store view to configure these settings:
+Change scope to the desired store view to configure these settings (mandatory for mapping countries, optional for mapping currencies):

 - **Affected Countries**: List of countries associated with this store view.
 - **Country to Currency Mapping**: Match each country with its preferred currency.